 8. Nightlife in Downtown Phoenix

-Phoenix is just teeming with amazing bars, nightclubs, and restaurants that are great for unwinding after a long day.
-Whether you’re looking for great food, great drinks, or to dance the night away, Downtown Phoenix has something for you.
+Phoenix is teeming with amazing bars, nightclubs, and restaurants that are great for unwinding after a long day.
+Whether you’re looking for great food and drinks or to dance the night away, Downtown Phoenix has something for you.

-I think it would be criminal to visit the Southwest and not try some southwestern-style food.
+You can enjoy a Party Bike Pub Crawl and Downtown Phoenix Food Tour.
+Visiting the Southwest and not trying some southwestern-style food would be criminal.
 La Santisima is known for its tacos that pack a flavorful punch!

-There are over 50 different flavored fillings to choose from for your tacos, including al pastor mahi mahi and street carne asada.
+There are over 50 flavored fillings for your tacos, including al pastor mahi mahi and street carne asada.
 The restaurant is decorated with art by contemporary Mexican artists.

-For unique cocktails and craft beer, check out Little Rituals in the center of Downtown Phoenix.
-Go for aperitivo (a.k.a. happy hour) from 5:00 pm to 6:00 pm every day for 20 percent off cocktails and 50 percent off small plates.
+For unique cocktails and craft beer, check out Little Rituals in downtown Phoenix.
+Go for aperitivo (a.k.a. happy hour) daily from 5:00 p.m. to 6:00 p.m. for 20 percent off cocktails and 50 percent off small plates.
 I highly recommend the crunchy asparagus and a honeysuckle spritz.

-If you’re planning to party in Phoenix, I recommend staying close to Central Avenue, where most of the top restaurants, bars, and clubs are located.
-The Hyatt Regency Phoenix is just one block away from Central Avenue and features its own great bar.
+If you plan to party in Phoenix, I recommend staying close to Central Avenue, where most of the top restaurants, bars, and clubs are located.
+The Hyatt Regency Phoenix is just one block away from Central Avenue and features its great bar.

 See Related: Cheapest Places to Fly Around the World